 Congregation Council President... receives a call meeting packet from the bishop's office, and researches the constitution of the congregation regarding the requirements for a quorum and voting membership.
-New York State Religious Corporation congregation does not specify an age, the voting age shall be 21.
+New York State Religious Corporation Law provides that if the constitution of the congregation does not specify an age, the voting age shall be 21.